 The Trust Deed and Rules provides for the Funds to be governed by a Board of 18 Trustees consisting of nine Employers', seven Members' and two Pensioners' Trustees.
-However, as there are only eight Employers, the Trustee Board has only eight Employers Trustees and there are three Members Trustee vacancies.
-Details of the Trustees in office at the year-end are shown on pages 8 and 9.
+However, as at 31 March 2020 there were only five Employers' Trustees, as there are only now seven main Employers and two vacancies existed.
+Following the year-end one of these vacancies was filled.
+As at 31 March 2020 there were six Members' Trustees with one vacancy.
+This vacancy was also filled after the year-end.
+Details of the Trustees in office at the year-end are shown on page 4.

-Of the Trustees nominated by Employers, the two Statutory Training Bodies each nominate one Trustee.
-Of the remaining Employers, the six with the largest average number of active members at each triennial 31 December have a right to nominate an Employer Trustee for the three years commencing on the following 1 April (or such shorter period as the Trustee Board may determine), irrespective of annual changes in active membership numbers in the period following appointment.
+The Trust Deed and Rules stipulate that, of the Trustees nominated by Employers, the two Statutory Training Bodies each nominate one Trustee.

+Of the remaining Employers the six with the largest average number of active members at each triennial 31 December have a right to nominate an Employer Trustee for the three years commencing on the following 1 April (or such shorter period as the Trustee Board may determine), irrespective of annual changes in active membership numbers in the period following appointment.
 The next head-count date is 31 December 2021.
 Where an Employer has one or more wholly owned subsidiaries, those subsidiaries have no right to nominate Trustees, but the members in their employ are added to the Principal Employer's members for qualification purposes.
-Any successor bodies to a previous Training

-Board may join for the purpose of Trustee nomination and, if necessary, tally their combined membership for qualification.
+Any successor bodies to a previous Training Board may join for the purpose of Trustee nomination and, if necessary, tally their combined membership for qualification.